 In 2009, Hale guided the men's squad to a 14-7 overall record and a 5-1 mark in Summit League play.
 After finishing as the regular season runner-up, Hale led UMKC to a Summit League Tournament title and an NCAA Tournament berth with a tight 4-2 victory over top-seeded Oral Roberts.
 The tournament final win gave the 'Roos their 14th victory of the season, which tied the then school record for single season victories.
 A trio of players earned all-league honors, while Bret Berryman was tabbed The Summit League Newcomer of the Year.

 Under Hale's guidance, Patrick Smith closed out the 2009 season with six straight victories to give him a total of 14 singles wins on the year.
 The 14 victories were tied for the second most wins in the single season record books.
 Hale also led the 'Roos to unprecedented success at the Wilson/ITA Central Region Championships, as he coached players to the Round of 16 for the first time in school history.

-Hale has made great strides with the women's program in six seasons.
+Hale has made great strides with the women's program in eight seasons.